-I have now moved from the economy to politics and society and hope to have convinced you that all are connected.
-(I might need to check in with my sister to see where we are standing in our debate).
+I have now moved from the economy to politics and society and hope I have convinced you that we all are connected.
+(I might need to check in with my sister to see where we stand in our debate).
 But I also took you on this flight in time and space to give you a sense of what you will find here at the Hertie School.
-Created as a public policy school almost twenty years ago, the Hertie School gave itself the mission to think not just about policy solutions, but to understand governance.
+Created as a public policy school almost 20 years ago, the Hertie School gave itself the mission to think not just about policy solutions, but to understand governance.
 Unlike the hierarchical and formal study of political institutions or the technical details you need to know to solve a specific challenge, governance refers to the processes and relationships necessary to steer social systems.
-Governance is an approach that wants to understand the who, the how and the what of public affairs simultaneously - or as we called it in jargon the polity, the politics and the policies.
+Governance is an approach that aims to understand the who, the how and the what of public affairs simultaneously - or as we call it in jargon, the polity, the politics and the policies.

-As a University of Governance, we are deeply concerned with plurality, the organization of relationships and social cohesion in our teaching, research and outreach.
-We were founded on the belief that public administration needs to be agile - capable of adapting and learning from multiple perspectives - and that public affairs is not just a matter of the public sector, but also in the hands of the private sector and civil society.
-Moreover, it is the intersection of these institutions and normative claims about their role and nature, which has shaped our work at the Hertie School ever since.
+As a University of Governance, we are deeply concerned with plurality, the organisation of relationships and social cohesion in our teaching, research and outreach.
+We were founded based on the belief that public administration needs to be agile - capable of adapting and learning from multiple perspectives - and that public affairs is not just a matter of the public sector, but is also in the hands of the private sector and civil society.

+We were founded based on the belief that public administration needs to be agile - capable of adapting and learning from multiple perspectives.

+Moreover, it is the intersection of these institutions and normative claims about their role and nature which has shaped our work at the Hertie School ever since.
 Unlike other capital cities, Berlin did not have an institution with such a mission at the turn of the 21st century, which was striking given its central place in the upheavals of the 20th century and the importance of Germany in the challenges of the present.
 But we never sought to focus on Germany alone, simply to start here to understand Europe and the world.
-These missions are summarized in our three guiding principles: to be interdisciplinary, intersectoral, and international.
+These missions are summarised in our three guiding principles: to be interdisciplinary, intersectoral and international.